-- 1. RSAG- Might benefit from being grouped with 14, 15, 16, below as a single 'Route Design' DP and it should include a statement that says "will minimise and, where possible, reduce the impact of these routes on other airspace users outside the controlled airspace". - 2.
-MLRA- Strongly Agree- Arrival transitions should be designed so as to take into the account the new departure Routes from Runway 32 that give the best possible outcome for stakeholders to the North West of LBA, ie Burley In Wharfedale and Menston. - 3.
-Burley Parish Council- Strongly Agree -Arrival transitions should be designed to give lateral separation from the new departure routes from Runway 32 to ensure that these routes can be designed to ensure that they are the "best possible" for stakeholders to the Northwest of LBA.
+- 1. RSAG Might benefit from being grouped with 14, 15, 16, below as a single 'Route Design' DP and it should include a statement that says "will minimise and, where possible, reduce the impact of these routes on other airspace users outside the controlled airspace". - 2.
+MLRA Strongly Agree Arrival transitions should be designed so as to take into the account the new departure Routes from Runway 32 that give the best possible outcome for stakeholders to the North West of LBA, ie Burley In Wharfedale and Menston.

+3. Burley Parish Council - Strongly Agree - Arrival transitions should be designed to give lateral separation from the new departure routes from Runway 32 to ensure that these routes can be designed to ensure that they are the "best possible" for stakeholders to the Northwest of LBA.

 This DP was supported by the stakeholders.
-From the comments and with the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with DP14, DP15 and DP16 into a consolidated Systemisation Design Principle.
+From the comments and with the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with the original DP14, DP15 and DP16 into a consolidated Systemisation Design Principle.

-DP8 - Systemisation - The arrival transitions and departure procedures shall be deconflicted and integrate with the en-route network, as per the FASI(N) programme, and in the case of the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs) reducing the requirement for tactical coordination.
+Final wording of Systemisation DP - The new procedures will integrate with the en-route network, as per the FASI(N) programme.
+If required, the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs), deconflict with the departure procedures, reducing the requirement for tactical coordination.